 Exaggerated grief is when the grief response is excessive, disabling, crippling; when psychotic, antisocial or suicidal behavior has surfaced.
 Find a psychotherapist who specializes in grief to help you.
 They fully understand the effects of bereavement.

-1. SUICIDAL IDEATION-- You may feel sometimes feel like you don't want to go on, or "wish you were dead".
-It is perfectly normal in a serious grief to have fleeting thoughts of killing yourself.
+- SUICIDAL IDEATION – You may feel sometimes feel like you don’t want to go on, or “wish you were dead”.
+It is perfectly normal in serious grief to have fleeting thoughts of killing yourself.
 The key here is that these thoughts are brief in duration and they go away.
-It's only if you start being obsessed with such thoughts and formulate real plans of how you would carry it out that you need to seek immediate professional help.
+It’s only if you start being obsessed with such thoughts and formulate real plans of how you would carry it out that you need to seek immediate professional help.
 Tell someone and get help!

-2. HIGH ANXIETY-- Intense grief can bring on some really disturbing sensations, as described above.
+- HIGH ANXIETY – Intense grief can bring on some really disturbing sensations, as described above.
 We assure you, they are normal and common.
 But if you just feel too scared or stressed out by what you are feeling, or are having serious anxiety/panic attacks, go on and see a counselor.
 Just a few visits with a mental health professional might be just the ticket to calm you down and get you back on track.

-How to tell the difference between normal grief and clinical depression:
+The difference between normal grief & clinical depression

 There are basically 3 types of outside help available if you ultimately need help with your grieving process:

 *For more information and a list of resources available, take a look at these outside resources.